adrwxyz/adrw.xyz/notes/books/2019-05-27-thinking-fast-and-slow.md

   - Algorithmic/intelligence: handles logical, slow, computational thinking.
 Primary determinable of intelligence.
   - Rationality: someone who is mentally engaged, reflective.
 Bias can influence even intelligent people who lack reflective rationality.
 - The Associative Mind: system 1 task that automatically ripples out a word to associated memories to associated responses
+- Cognition is embodied.
+We think with our body not just our mind.
+The associativity of ideas means that we tie concepts together and respond together by resemblance, contiguity in time and place, and causality (David Hume).